3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

 aim to provide such high level security out-of-the-box as much as possible.
 This is very important because the security is still hard to achieve in an easy and straightforward way.
-To eliminate such hardships and obstacles open source projects emerged to simplify whole process of boot process hardening:
+To eliminate such hardships and obstacles open source projects emerged to simplify boot process hardening:

 - [safeboot](https://safeboot.dev/) - leverages firmware Static Root of Trust
   for Measurement to secure the boot process of Linux OS with UEFI Secure Boot